rigoalvarez-cloud/Portfolio/README.md

 Recruited, interviewed, trained, and motivated staff to enhance team productivity and retention.
 Scheduling and processing my team’s payroll weekly.

 ### Target Store Associate
-Las Vegas, Nevada  Nov.
+### Las Vegas, Nevada  Nov.
 2023 – Present

 I prioritize work productivity to meet deadlines and ensure shelves are efficiently stocked and displayed according to company standards.
 I consistently unload heavy 2,000+ piece trucks daily with and without assistance/accommodations.
 Provided friendly and knowledgeable service assisting guests in locating items and answering product-related questions.

-### In-N-Out Burger Store Associate									                                                                                         Las Vegas Nevada Apr.
+### In-N-Out Burger Store Associate
+### Las Vegas Nevada Apr.
 2021 – Jan.
 2022

 As a Store Associate at In-N-Out Burger, I operated and maintained my own register daily, and provided a welcoming and satisfying experience to our guests.
 Maintained and restocked the dining room, which included straws, lids, drinks, and tables for guests.

-### Alvarez Lawncare LLC Landscaper                                          	          	                                     Las Vegas, Nevada Nov.
+### Alvarez Lawncare LLC Landscaper
+### Las Vegas, Nevada Nov.
 2019 – Jan.
 2021

 As a landscaper, I was tasked with preparing the ground for sprinkler system installations and repairs.
 After installation clean-up was mandatory and required attention to detail.
 This included cleaning rocks, dirt, and leaves up to 75 lbs daily.

-# Certifications
-Certificate of Skill Attainment in Graphic Design, CTE (May 2022)

-Foundations of Cybersecurity, Google (February 2025, Credential ID: XXFMHXE1X1VH)

 # Skills
+- Bilingual (Fluent in Spanish)
+- 4 Years Experience in Adobe Illustrator, Photoshop, and Indesign
+- 4 Years Experience in Microsoft Word, Powerpoint, and Excel
+- 10+ Years Experience in Computer Hardware and Software
+- Digital Graphics